binaryedge/api-publicdoc/modules/ssl.md

 SSL Module can analyze the SSL configuration of a server by connecting to it.
 It is designed to be fast and comprehensive and should help organizations and testers identify misconfigurations affecting their SSL servers.

-By default it runs in full mode where it will run all the cipher suite tests but it's possible to select a fast mode by changing the configuration key **ssl_mode** to **fast**.
+By default, the SSL module runs in full mode, where it will run all the cipher suite tests.
+It is possible to disable the cipher tests by selecting the fast mode, i.e., changing the configuration key **ssl_mode** to **fast**.

-Check https://github.com/binaryedge/api-publicdoc/blob/master/modules/ssl-detailed.md for detailed information on the full mode.

 ## Schema